-The final Strategy, once adopted by Council, will be a key reference point to inform decision making within the context of a long-term view.
-It will set out directions for growth and development, which the review of the District Plan and other Council planning processes will seek to give effect to.
-In particular, the Strategy will help to inform the Council's response to the National Policy Statement on Urban Development Capacity (NPS-UDC), which came into effect on 1 December 2016 (see Section 1.4).
+The Strategy will be a key reference point to inform decision making within the context of a long-term view.
+It sets out directions for growth and development, which the review of the District Plan and other Council planning processes will seek to give effect to.
+In particular, the Strategy helps to inform the Council's response to the National Policy Statement on Urban Development Capacity (NPS-UDC), which came into effect on 1 December 2016 (see Section 1.4).

-1.3 How has the Draft District Development Strategy been developed? - He pēhea te hanga hukihuki o tēnei rautaki whakawhanake?
+1.3 How has the District Development Strategy been developed? - He pēhea te hanga hukihuki o tēnei rautaki whakawhanake?